lum1n0us/wasm-micro-runtime/README.md

 - The WebAssembly runtime provides the execution environment for WASM applications.

-- The messaging layer can support the API for WASM applications to communicate to each other and also the host environment.
+- The messaging layer can support the API for WASM applications to communicate with each other and also the host environment.

 - When ahead of time (AOT) compilation is enabled (TODO), the WASM application could be either WASM or a compiled native binary.